Sycnex/Windows10Debloater/README.md

 # Silent and Interactive

 There are now 2 versions of my Windows10Debloater - There is an interactive version, and a pure silent version.
-The silent version now utilizes the switch parameter: -Debloat.
+The silent version now utilizes the switch parameters: -Sysprep, -Debloat, and -StopEdgePDF.
 The silent version can be useful for deploying MDT Images/sysprepping or any other way you deploy Windows 10.
 This will work to remove the bloatware during the deployment process.

 The interactive version is what it implies - a Windows10Debloater script with interactive prompts.
 This one should not be used for deployments that require a silent script with optional parameters.